jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Create Data - Form _ List/Create a view of the customer record.md

 # Overview

 In this section, you learn how to create a view using the [entity-field]() component to display the data returned from the [Dynamic data provider](<./../../../Building Apps with Jigx/Data/Data Providers/Dynamic Data.md>).
-Add an action to go to a form that allows you to edit and [update a record](<./../../../Building Apps with Jigx/UI/Jigs _screens_/Forms/Updating a Record.md>).&#x20;
+Add an action to go to a form that allows you to edit and [update a record](<./../../../Building Apps with Jigx/UI/Jigs _screens_/Forms/Updating a Record.md>).

 ## Steps

-### Create a jig to view data&#x20;
+### Create a jig to view data

 1. Open the Hello-Jigx solution in Jigx Builder in VS Code,** right-click** on the jigs node in Explorer, and select **New file**.
 2. Name the file **view-customer**.
 The file opens and shows the Jigx's auto-complete popup listing the five types of jigs you can select.
-Click on **Default** to open the skeleton YAML created by the Jigx Builder.    &#x20;
+Click on **Default** to open the skeleton YAML created by the Jigx Builder.
-3. Give your jig a `title` and `description`. &#x20;
+3. Give your jig a `title` and `description`.
 4. Delete the `header` and `onfocus` nodes.
 5. Specify the SQLite Dynamic data provider,  the table, and the SQLite query needed to return the customer's details.
 Below is an example of the code you can use.